Although first described from stranded remains in 1866, there has only been one confirmed sighting of a Hector’s beaked whale in the wild.

 IUCN conservation status: Data Deficient

 What do Hector's beaked whales look like?

 The Hector's beaked whale is one of the smallest members of the beaked whale family.
 The robust, spindle-shaped body is dark grey or brownish on the upper side, and the belly is pale grey although a white area often surrounds the navel.
 They also have short flippers and a triangular dorsal fin with a rounded tip.
-The head of a Hector’s beaked whale is quite unique, as they have dark patches around the eyes and a relatively short, well defined beak which is pale grey or white in colour.
+The head of a Hector’s beaked whale is quite unique, as they have dark patches around the eyes and a relatively short, well defined beak which is pale grey or white in color.
 They also sport a crescent-shaped blowhole.
 The small, triangular teeth are visible towards the tip of the beak but only in males, and they sometimes have barnacles attached to them.
 As with several other species of beaked whales, the bodies of males are often scarred, which suggests inter-male aggression.

 What's life like for Hector's beaked whales?

 In general it is difficult to distinguish between beaked whales in the field.
-With only one confirmed sighting of Hector's beaked whale (off western Australia) it is almost impossible to say anything definite about their behaviour.
+With only one confirmed sighting of Hector's beaked whale (off western Australia) it is almost impossible to say anything definite about their behavior.
 However, unlike other beaked whales, it has been suggested that Hector’s beaked whales may be inquisitive around boats.
-If however this is normal behaviour then it seems strange that there have not been more sightings, giving rise to the speculation that Hector’s beaked whales may be naturally rare.
+If however this is normal behavior then it seems strange that there have not been more sightings, giving rise to the speculation that Hector’s beaked whales may be naturally rare.